May Luncheon: Protecting your Business from Cyber Attacks

 Main Floor, North Building

-Keynote Speaker: Dr. Eman Hammad, Cyber-Physical Security & Resilience of PwC
+Keynote Speaker: Dr. Eman Hammad, Director, innovations is Systems’ Trust and Resilience

 Discounted Member Rate: $65 +GST

 To learn more about the benefits of a Chamber membership, including discounted ticket rates click here.

 The Winnipeg Chamber encourages attendees to wear masks and practice social distancing.
 Please stay home if you are sick.
 COVID-19 Screening Tool

 Please note, refunds will only be issued with a minimum of 72 hours of notice before the event.
 Should you require a change of your ticket after that time, we kindly ask that you find a replacement for your ticket.
 If you have further questions, please direct them to [email protected]

 It’s something most of us think won’t happen to us – until it does.
 Have you ever got an email request from a team member asking you for a strange request?
 Yes, us too.
 Cybersecurity is the important practice of protecting your client data, organizational systems and networks from cyber attacks.

 How can your team best assess risk of cyber attacks in emerging technologies during everyday tasks?
 And as an organization, how do you build pro-active and secure systems and networks that prevent these attacks from even taking place?